dart-lang/language/working/2364 - primary constructors/feature-specification.md

 not be declared with the syntax `var name`, it must have a type (`T name`) or the type must be omitted (`name`).

-A primary header constructor can have a body and/or an initializer list.
+A declaring header constructor can have a body and/or an initializer list.
 These elements are placed in the class body in a declaration that provides "the rest" of the constructor declaration which is given in the header.

-The parameter list of a primary constructor (in the header or in the body) uses a slightly different grammar than other functions.
+The parameter list of a declaring constructor (in the header or in the body) uses a slightly different grammar than other functions.
 The difference is that it can include declaring formal parameters.
 They can be recognized unambiguously because they have the modifier `var` or `final`.

-A primary body constructor can have a body and an initializer list as well as initializing formals and super parameters, just like other constructors in the body.
+A declaring body constructor can have a body and an initializer list as well as initializing formals and super parameters, just like other constructors in the body.